Synaptic plasticity alters the nature of chaos transition in neural networks

 \section{Equilibrium theory of learning}

-In this section, we first introduce the recently proposed quasi-potential method for non-gradient neural dynamics, and then describe in detail the proposed framework to treat the theory of learning in this paper.
+In this section, we first introduce the recently proposed quasi-potential method for non-gradient neural dynamics, and then describe in detail the proposed framework to treat the theory of learning in this paper, in a different form from traditional replica theory of learning in associative memory models~\cite{NN-2024,EPL-2023}.
 Our framework concentrates on the fixed-point limit of the dynamics, thereby avoiding solving dynamical mean field equations in the traditional path integral framework~\cite{Zou-2024,Roudi-2017,Chow-2015}.
 We shall show the advantage of the quasi-potential method in capturing dynamical phase transitions in this section.